onedr0p/home-ops/README.md

 ## :computer:&nbsp; Cluster setup

 My cluster is [k3s](https://k3s.io/) provisioned overtop Ubuntu 20.10 using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
-This is a hyper-converged cluster, workloads and storage are sharing the same available resources on my nodes.
+This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes.

 See my [server/ansible](./server/ansible/) directory for my playbooks and roles.